tmont/looger/README.md

 # looger
-A simple wrapper for the winston logging library.
-This is mostly just for my own internal use.
+A simple logging class with no dependencies.
+Requires Node `v8.0.0` or higher.

 ## Installation
 ```bash